Plumsail/Swashbuckle.MicrosoftFlow/readme.md

 Introduction
 ============

-This package was ported to netstandard and 6.x version of swagger from [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).
+This package was ported to NET5 and 6.x version of the swagger from [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).

 Usage
 =====